signal-owl/roadmap/README.md

 Our intension is to showcase the full potential of the Dart / Flutter ecosystem to develop solutions that are truly multi-platform, not only centred on mobile applications.
 But demonstrating that this ecosystem are the one to use for server-side, mobile applications and desktop applications.

 Our intension is to build awareness of the ecosystem by demonstrating this via content, demos and tools.
-All of this content, demos and tools will be open-sourced to enable businesses, corporates and industry to understand and see the benefits of Dart / Flutter.\n\nDart / Flutter is truly a “multi-platform” and not “cross-platform”
+All of this content, demos and tools will be open-sourced to enable businesses, corporates and industry to understand and see the benefits of Dart / Flutter.

+Dart / Flutter is truly a “multi-platform” and not “cross-platform”

 We will also assist and pitch the new clients across the sphere the universal versatility of the Dart / Flutter ecosystem to take them to new places.